maxplanck-ie/dissectBCL/docs/config.rst

 #. user: the username for API requests
 #. pw: the password for API requests
 #. cert: the pem certificate for API requests
 #.
-URL: the URL to Parkour2, `https://` is implicit!
+URL: the URL to Parkour2, e.g. `https://parkour.yourdomain.tld`.

 .. _software: